-These are just a few ways to help winterize and protect your home for winter.
+These are just a few ways to help winterize and protect your home for winter, including some home maintenance projects that reduce winter insurance claims.
 They will help you to ensure that your home is properly protected and you can head out on your vacation or to your seasonal dwelling with your mind at ease.
 Your home is likely to be your most valuable asset, so make sure that you are taking the proper steps to deter potential claims this winter.

 If you have additional questions about winter perils and how your homeowners insurance policy will respond to claims, feel free to give one of our licensed and experienced personal lines agents a call at 1-800-537-6880 or 717-665-2283.

 Disclaimer: Information and claims presented in this content are meant for informative, illustrative purposes and should not be considered legally binding.